Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 Bear case: “Only ~10% of businesses” (so ROI isn't there yet).

-Bull case: “In ~18 months, we moved from low single digits to near double digits, while consumers adopted at PC-speed.”
+Bull case: “In ~18 months, we moved from low single digits to near double digits, while consumers adopted at PC-speed over the long term.”

 My view: the bull interpretation is closer to how general-purpose tech diffuses: consumer-first, enterprise-second, then accelerated scaling once governance and integration mature.

-4) Measured productivity: the best evidence is boring—and that’s good
+4) Measured productivity: the best evidence is boring

 If you want proof this is economic, not just cultural, look at productivity studies in real workflows.
-The NBER “Generative AI at Work” paper observed ~14% productivity improvement for customer support agents, with ~34% improvement for novice/low-skilled workers, plus improvements in customer sentiment and retention indicators.
+The NBER “Generative AI at Work” paper observed ~14% productivity improvement for customer support agents and programmers, with ~34% improvement for novice/low-skilled workers, plus improvements in customer sentiment and retention indicators.
 (NBER)

 This is the pattern of “automation as a multiplier”: it pushes best practices to the edges of the workforce and compresses the learning curve.